owlbarn/tutorial/chapters/diffequation.md

 - `odepack`: ODEPACK is a collection of FORTRAN solvers for the initial value problem for ordinary differential equation systems.
 We interface to its LSODA solver which is for solving the explicit form ODE.

 For all these solvers, `owl-ode` provides an easy-to-use unified interface, as you have seen in the examples.
-[@tbl:diffequation:solvers] is a table that lists all the solvers that are currently supported by `owl-ode`.
+The table below is a table that lists all the solvers that are currently supported by `owl-ode`.

 | Solvers | Type | Function | Output |
 | ------- | ---- | ----- | -------- | ---- |